thingsboard/thingsboard.github.io/docs/trendz/connect-thingsboard.md

 ## Topology Discovery
-Trendz Topology represent business model of Devices/Assets that was created in the ThingsBoard.
+Trendz Topology represents the business model of Devices/Assets that was created in ThingsBoard.
-Topology defins dimensions/fields that used for building visualizations and relation between Devices/Assets.
+Topology defines dimensions/fields that used for building visualizations and relation between Devices/Assets.
-Here are core components of Trendz Topology:
+Here are the core components of Trendz Topology:

-**Business Entity** - Definition of group of Devices or Assets with same Device Type/Asset Type.
+**Business Entity** - Definition of a group of Devices or Assets with same Device Type/Asset Type.
 Each Business Entity has:

-- **Criteria** - General properties that defines how Devices/Assets fetched from the ThingsBoard
+- **Criteria** - General properties that define how Devices/Assets fetched from the ThingsBoard
 - **Business Entity Field** - Represent field that is used during building visualizations.
-Field contains data type, label and query parameters that used during fetching data from The thingsBoard.
+Field contains data type, label and query parameters used during fetching data from The thingsBoard.
 Here is a list of supported fields:
-    - Entity Name - name of the Device or Asset
+    - Entity Name - the name of the Device or Asset
     - Owner - who own device (administrator/customer)
     - Attribute
     - Telemetry